Facebook Portal brings Amazon Alexa and Messenger video chats to one device

 Facebook and your privacy

-With a renewed acute awareness on privacy, Facebook encrypts Messenger data locally on Portal, meaning your data never goes online.
-But after the Cambridge Analytica scandal which affected the data of 87 million Facebook users and the "View As" vulnerability that affected 50 million people, is local encryption enough to convince people that Portal is secure?
+With a renewed acute awareness on privacy, Facebook encrypts Messenger data locally on the Portal, meaning your data never goes online.
+But after the Cambridge Analytica scandal, which affected the data of 87 million Facebook users and the "View As" vulnerability that affected 50 million people, is local encryption enough to convince people that the Portal is secure?

 When you're on a video call, you can add Snapchat-like effects that can turn you into a carrot-eating rabbit or Groucho Marx, among other things.
 It can also place a cat on your head -- my favorite.